Engagement and partnerships

 Providing strategic support: We work with the sport and non-sport (disability) sectors and offer resources, workshops and awareness of opportunities.

-Self-assessment and improvement: We develop and deliver the LEAD (Leading Equitable and Accessible Delivery) self-assessment improvement toolkit.
+Self-assessment and improvement: We develop and deliver the Lead self-assessment improvement toolkit.
 This is designed to help sports sector partners to become more effective in delivering sport with disabled people and organisations.

 Contact our engagement team